nirustanite/MoviesApp/README.md

 <a name="functionality"></a>
 ### App Functionality

 - The App displays popular Movies and Tv series.
-When a Movie is selected, teh app shows the details of the Movies.
+When a Movie is selected, the app shows the details of the Movies.
 - The App also includes a Search Functionality which allows to Search for Movies.

 <a name="features"></a>